Visyond/website-hugo/site/content/faq/faq-page-title.md

     faqSectionTitle: How fast is Visyond?
   - faqSectionContent:
       - answersList:
-          - answer: We use industry-standard best practices to store data.
-        faqSectionSubTitle: Visyond is secure
-    faqSectionTitle: Is Visyond secure?
-  - faqSectionContent:
-      - answersList:
           - answer: >-
-              Please see our <a href="https://visyond.com/pricing">pricing
+              Please see the <a href="https://visyond.com/pricing">pricing
               page.</a>
-        faqSectionSubTitle: Pricing depends on the modules that you pick
+        faqSectionSubTitle: Pricing depends on the plan that you pick
     faqSectionTitle: How much does Visyond cost?
   - faqSectionContent:
       - answersList: